In the final game of a bizarre, COVID-altered 2020 season, the Mariners fall to the A’s on the road

 Of course, Servais and the players believe progress was made.
 But the optimism seems like more than a hollow trope or cliché about the future.
 The Mariners believe in their plan, their core group of players and what they accomplished this season.

-“We’re at the finish line, which is kind of weird in a 60-game season and the last couple days just reflecting upon what’s happened,” Servais said.
-“I know I said it yesterday, but I really wish we had about another 40 games to play.
-I really do so, but unfortunately, it’s not the case.
-We are where we are.”
+Gonzales made his feelings know to his teammates prior to the game in a pregame meeting where he and a few other veterans addressed the team.

+“We’ve done a great job of developing a team culture and a team identity — a team that really goes to work and doesn’t take days off, doesn’t take at-bats or pitches off,” he said.
+“That’s critical.
+One of the things I preached is for our young guys, the guys who have been here for maybe a year, maybe just this year, to step up and really take ownership of their roles and to be accountable of how you represent yourself and represent our team, so that we go forward we know who we are, and we continue that.”

-With the opportunity to win his seventh start and lower his ERA under 3.00 in his 11th and final start of the season, Marco Gonzales couldn’t quite deliver the kind of performance that typified his season.
+With the opportunity to win his seventh start and lower his ERA under 3.00 in his 11th and final start of the season, Gonzales couldn’t quite deliver the kind of performance that typified his season.
 The lefty pitched five innings, allowing two runs on six hits with a walk and five strikeouts.
 He exited with the score tied 2-2.

+He finished the season with a 7-2 record and 3.10 ERA in 11 starts.
+In 69 2/3 innings pitched, he struck out 64 batters and issued just one seven walks.

+“For how different this year was, I am proud of the fact that I came in every start the same way, stuck to my consistent approach, and just put my head down and went to work,” Gonzales said.
+“And I think the thing that I’m most proud of is the guys around me who just stepped up and followed that lead and found themselves and really grew into big league pitchers and big league players.”

 The Mariners bullpen, whose struggles have been mentioned often to the point of exhaustion, took the loss.
 Veteran right-hander Yoshihisa Hirano gave up three runs in the seventh inning while recording just one out.